Sustainable food: the impact of meat

-We often talk about the impact of meat, but why would it be so polluting?
+We often talk about the impact of meat, but why is it considered so polluting?
 Are all meats equal when it comes to greenhouse gas emissions?

-Although vegetarian and vegan diets have a considerably less significant impact on resources, it still seems possible to adapt your diet so as not to deprive yourself.
+Although vegetarian and vegan diets have a considerably smaller impact on resources, it still seems possible to adapt one's diet so as not to deprive oneself.

-To minimize its impact, it is therefore not essential to drastically change your diet, but some modifications can be made.
+To minimize its impact, it is therefore not essential to drastically change one's diet, but some modifications can be made.

-While a traditional diet would be responsible for 1.6 tonnes of Co2e per year per person, more responsible consumption of meat could reduce these emissions to 1 tonne.
+While a conventional diet is estimated to cause 1.6 tonnes of CO2e per person per year, more responsible meat consumption could reduce these emissions to 1 tonne.

-In this article, you will find the keys to understanding, acting and reducing the impact of a meat diet.
+In this article, you will find the keys to understanding, acting on and reducing the impact of a meat-based diet.

-According to the FAO (Food and Agriculture Organization) , meat production is responsible for 14.5% of greenhouse gas emissions linked to human activities (the equivalent of emissions from the transport sector).
+According to the FAO (Food and Agriculture Organization) , meat production is responsible for 14.5% of greenhouse gas emissions from human activities (equivalent to emissions from the transport sector).

 Greenhouse gas emissions from the livestock sector can be explained by several factors:

-Added to this are the storage conditions of the meat, transport, but also the treatment of waste in the case of food waste.
+In addition to this, there are the conditions of meat storage, transport, but also the treatment of waste in the case of food waste.

 Generally speaking, each element of meat production emits greenhouse gases.
-Although we find generally the same sources of emissions, the quantity differs depending on the type of meat.
+While the sources of emissions are broadly the same, the quantity differs depending on the type of meat.

 Source: FAO